Bitrix24 Helpdesk

 3. Enter the SQL query and click Run.

-The new set includes information from the fields that you specified in the SQL query.
-You can save it as a dataset to create a chart for the dashboard.
+The result includes the fields defined in your query.
+Save it as a dataset and use it to create charts on your dashboard.

 Create a chart based on a virtual dataset

-Here's an SQL query to extract data from two datasets: deals (crm_deal) and activities (crm_activity).
-You can copy it and see how it works.
+This example pulls data from two datasets: deals (crm_deal) and activities (crm_activity).
+You can copy the query and run it to see how it works.

 SELECT